Techy297/cybersecurity-learning/Progress/daily-log.md

 ### 🔍 Extra Exploration
 - Traced umask enforcement to PAM (pam_umask.so)
-- Learned login order and why .bashrc may not apply
+- Learned login order and why . bashrc may not apply

 ### ✅ Status
 - SGID lab: Completed